Written by Martin Reed, MEd, CHES®, CCSH. Reviewed by .

 CBT-I does not come with the side-effects associated with sleeping pills.

-The Insomnia Coach course uses cognitive and behavioral techniques and it goes a big step further by focusing on newer acceptance and commitment coaching techniques that help clients move away from struggling with insomnia and toward living the kind of life they want to live.
-I have a master’s degree in Health & Wellness Education, I am a Certified Health Education Specialist, and I hold a Certification in Clinical Sleep Health — you can read more about me here.
+The Insomnia Coach course uses cognitive and behavioral coaching techniques and it goes a big step further by focusing on newer acceptance and commitment coaching techniques that help clients move away from struggling with insomnia and toward living the kind of life they want to live.

 Please rate this page

 Share this page

-Enroll in my six-week insomnia coaching course and you will rediscover what it feels like to live a life independently of sleep.
+If you enroll in my insomnia coaching course you will rediscover what it feels like to live a life independently of sleep.